-For someone who hates “tap tap tapping” on a smart phone or even worse – an actual computer – the starting of a blog might seem a contradictory endeavour.
-The truth is I do rather hate the internet, and social media sends me into a spin of social anxiety, but I feel motivated to reach out to people anyway and whether I like it or not, in this day and age reaching out to people is going to involve the internet one way or another.
+For someone who hates “tap tap tapping” on a smart phone or even worse – an actual computer – the starting of a blog might seem a contradictory endeavour but I feel motivated to reach out to people anyway and whether I like it or not reaching out to people is going to involve the internet one way or another.

-My motivations for starting this blog and for wanting to reach out to people on the internet are fairly straightforward: I want to encourage as many people as possible to unplug from their phones and leave the bubble of their Wi-Fi, to go outside and to experience nature, and because I’m convinced our society is totally unsustainable and that people need to take an urgent interest in learning to be more self-sufficient.
+My motivations for starting this blog and for wanting to reach out to people on the internet are fairly straightforward: I want to encourage as many people as possible to unplug from their phones and leave the bubble of their Wi-Fi, to go outside and enjoy nature before it’s too late!
 The irony of using the internet to deliver this message is not lost on me, I hope you will forgive me the contradiction.

 My Story (or how I bought a farm having never previously set foot in one).